RobotecAI/rai/src/examples/turtlebot4/README.md

       # you will be asked to press `y` to continue
       ```

-   5. Rebuild the workspace
+   5. Build the workspace which now includes the new package
       ```bash
       colcon build --symlink-install
       ```

    Congratulations!
 Your `rai_whoami_node` is configured.
-In the follwing steps
+In the following steps
-   your RAI agent will have turtlebot4 personality.
+   your RAI agent will assume a turtlebot4 "personality".

 5. Run rai agent: